 And that doesn’t just happen to me—

-it happens to you, if you speak up at work, or with family, or in other settings.
+if you speak up at work, or with family, or in other settings.

 So here’s the question: do we only believe in one kind of poverty?